 Is Cellulite Bad?

-The good news is that cellulite is mostly harmless, and for most of us the biggest concern is personal appearance.
+The good news is that cellulite is mostly harmless, and for most of us, the biggest concern is personal appearance.

-In some instances, cellulite may be related to problems with diet and lifestyle.
+In some instances, it may be related to problems with diet and lifestyle.
 In these cases, cellulite may point to other health problems that may need to be addressed separately with the help of your doctor.

 Common Treatments for Cellulite

-Massage therapy comes in many different forms, and several have been used to treat cellulite.
+Massage therapy comes in many different forms, and several have been used to treat it.
 Deep tissue massage is a widely used treatment because it assists in improving blood circulation and lymphatic drainage (2).

 This can improve the appearance of your skin and make cellulite less pronounced; however, the effects are temporary and require regular use of massage therapy.

-Professional therapeutic treatment for cellulite.
+Professional therapeutic treatment

 Is a Massage Gun Good for Cellulite?

-Massage gun could be a useful tool to manage cellulite.
+Percussive therapy could be a useful tool to manage cellulite.

 Can A Massage Gun Break Up Cellulite?